-A cloud phone system is the alternative to an on-premises PBX phone system.
-A cloud system uses your internet connection as opposed to running over traditional telephone lines.
+A cloud phone system also known as internet calling or Voice over Internet Protocol (VoIP) is the alternative to an on-premises PBX phone system.
+A cloud VoIP system uses your internet connection as opposed to running over traditional telephone lines.
 Internet usage allows a cloud system to be more versatile than other systems that came before.
 Users can expect a more versatile system, that can be remotely accessed and fixed by remote engineers.
 Long gone are the days of expensive engineer call-outs.

 Cloud Phone System 2021: Key Components and Benefits

 The key component with this system is your internet connection.
 As long as your internet connection is strong and reliable, which is usually the case for most UK businesses, then the cloud system will perform perfectly within your organisation.
 If an internet connection is an issue for you, this can be resolved with the right technical advice.
 You shouldn’t be put off of a cloud system by your existing poor internet connection.
 These simple issues can easily be resolved.

 Cloud phone systems boast many benefits, but one of the most noticeable is the lack of hardware that needs to be installed within your premises.
 The small amount of hardware that needs to go into your premises means cheaper upfront installation costs and no onsite maintenance.
 Some installs can even be achieved by posting equipment to you, eradicating the need for an onsite engineer.
 The ease of setup and plug and play compatibility means users can be set-up quickly and remotely with no technical experience or knowledge required.